grofte/NAMI/README.md

 **1.3 Windows**

+The simplest way is to use WinPython which comes with the relevant modules built in (http://winpython.sourceforge.net/).

-Enthought supplies a Python distribution that easily enables the installation of 100+ common Python libraries.
+Otherwise Enthought supplies a Python distribution that easily enables the installation of 100+ common Python libraries.
 They have two free versions - one called Enthought Canopy Express with a reduced number of libraries ([http://www.enthought.com/canopy-express/](http://www.enthought.com/canopy-express/)) and a yearly renewing free academic license for Enthought Canopy ([http://www.enthought.com/products/canopy/academic/](http://www.enthought.com/products/canopy/academic/)).

-**We need to test on some windows machines that this works fine.
-But I think it should.**

 #####2.
 Running NAMI